Mary-Anne Fahey: Later career

-Fahey is lives in Melbourne and is concentrating on writing and children's theatre.
+Fahey lives in Melbourne and is concentrating on writing and children's theatre.
 In May 2007, she published her first children's novel, I, Nigel Dorking: An Autobiography about a Boy with an Unusual Vocabulary, a Suit of Armour and an Unshakeable Dream, Written by That Very Boy (Nigel Dorking), Grade Six (ISBN 0-143-30247-7 and ISBN 978-0-14-330247-6).

 Awards

 Fahey won a 1989 Logie Award for "Most Popular Light Entertainment/Comedy Personality" for her work on The Comedy Company.
 She has won an AWGIE Award and an Irish-dancing trophy where she came second in a competition of two.

 Personal life

 Fahey has two sons.
 Thomas Fahey, from her first marriage, and James McFadyen, born 12 July 1990.
 Fahey and Ian McFadyen split up in 1992.
 From 1994 until 2011 her partner was children's writer Morris Gleitzman.
 He too has a background in comedy writing as a former writer for The Norman Gunston Show, and a satirical columnist for The Sydney Morning Herald and The Age.

-From 2014 Fahey has been in a relationship with Paul Jennings, another children's book writer who had previously collaborated with Morris Gleitzman on two books series, Wicked and Deadly.
+From 2014, Fahey has been in a relationship with Paul Jennings, another children's book writer who had previously collaborated with Morris Gleitzman on two books series, Wicked and Deadly.